Yaksi-ara/Yaksi-ara/README.md

 🎓 **Informatics Student** | 📊 **Data Automation Learner ** | 📱 **Mobile Dev Learner (Android)**

-I'm a student who's already applying real-world skills in data automation, database design, backend logic, and mobile development.
+I'm a student who's trying to applyreal-world skills in data automation, database design, backend logic, and mobile development.
 I’ve handled **millions of real records**, built automated pipelines, and developed apps that connect frontend to backend, all while still in school. :D

 ---